-For 40 years, the Cancer Therapy and Research Center has been on the cutting edge of helping patients survive their battle with the disease.
+For 40 years, the UT Health San Antonio MD Anderson Cancer Center has been on the cutting edge of helping patients survive their battle with the disease.

 In addition to world-class treatment facilities, the center has offered classes, group sessions and nutritional counseling that give patients a better chance to live through the experience.

 One of the highlights of the center’s efforts is an annual conference honoring cancer survivors and caregivers.
-CTRC staff and others teach coping skills and offer programs aimed at improving quality of life.
+Cancer Center staff and others teach coping skills and offer programs aimed at improving quality of life.

 This year’s conference, entitled “Surviving & Thriving: 40 Years of Cancer Survivorship,” was held August 28 at the Greehey Children’s Cancer Research Institute.

-The institute is located on the campus of the University of Texas Health Science Center in San Antonio.
+The institute is located on the campus of UT Health San Antonio.
 The conference was offered free of charge and was open to all cancer survivors.

 The featured speaker was Charlie Lustman, a singer, songwriter and cancer survivor, who has performed around the world.
 Lustman, who had sarcoma cancer, shared his cancer journey in song and stories.